po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/02-Stu_Click-Events/README.md

 * Open [`password-unsolved`](Unsolved/password-unsolved.html) and do the following:

-  * Using the file above as a starting point, add the three missing lines of code.
+  * Using the file above as a starting point, add the missing lines of code.

   * When you click on the button, a random password should appear on the page.